lyz-code/blue-book/docs/task_workflows.md

 * Add the calendar events.
 * Add the [interruption
     events](interruption_management.md#define-your-interruption-events).
-* Decide the tasks to be worked on and assign them uninterrupted time slots.
 * Setup an alert for the closest calendar event.

+And the day tasks plan:

+* Decide the tasks to be worked on and think when you want to do them.

-Follow it throughout the day, and when it's coming to an end:
+To follow it throughout the day and when it's coming to an end:

 * Update your [week](#week-plan) or/and [task](#task-plan) plans to meet the time
     constrains.